 - transforming temporary accommodation by transitioning to rapid rehousing by default and ending the use of night shelters by expanding rapid rehousing approaches, such as Housing First

 - working to reduce the use of and time spent in temporary accommodation

 - providing annual updates, as well as homelessness statistics twice a year, to monitor our progress towards ending homelessness

 Under the Housing (Scotland) Act 1987, a person should be treated as homeless, even if they have accommodation, if it would not be reasonable for them to continue to stay in it.

 Local authorities have a legal duty to help people who are homeless or at risk of becoming homeless.
 They do this by:

 - providing information and advice on homelessness and the prevention of homelessness

 Bills and legislation

-The Homelessness etc. (Scotland) Act 2003 outlined the provision that by 2012 anyone finding themselves homeless through no fault of their own must be entitled to settled accommodation (a council or housing association tenancy or private rental).
+The Homelessness etc. (Scotland) Act 2003 outlined the provision that, by 2012, anyone finding themselves homeless through no fault of their own must be entitled to settled accommodation in a local authority or housing association tenancy or a private rental.

-This amended the Housing (Scotland) Act 1987 which defines the rights of homeless people and was enshrined in law in 2012 with the Homeless (Abolition of Priority Need Test) (Scotland) Order 2012.
-In 2012 the Scottish Parliament also passed secondary legislation on housing support regulations, requiring local authorities to assess the housing support needs of homeless applicants.
+This amended the Housing (Scotland) Act 1987 which defines the rights of homeless people and was enshrined in law in 2012 along with the Homeless (Abolition of Priority Need Test) (Scotland) Order 2012.